Where Angels Go, Trouble Follows: Casting

 Along with Russell, the three featured nuns from The Trouble with Angels (Mary Wickes as Sister Clarissa, Binnie Barnes as Sister Celestine and Dolores Sutton as Sister Rose-Marie) returned for the sequel.
 Barbara Hunter also reprised her role as Marvel Anne, the cousin of Mary Clancy, Hayley Mills' character.
 The character of Sister George was originally written as Sister Mary Clancy, but after Mills declined to appear in the film, the part was rewritten.
 Susan Oliver and Connie Stevens were also considered for the role of Sister George.
+Where Angels Go, Trouble Follows features the penultimate film appearance of Robert Taylor; he died in June 1969 at age 57.
 Susan Saint James made an early film appearance, gaining her wider attention beyond television guest shots.

 Filming locations

 Principal photography began on July 17, 1967, in Philadelphia, where many scenes in the first half of the movie were filmed, including Market Street near 13th Street and City Hall, and a protest scene at the Philadelphia Museum of Art.
-Other scenes were filmed in the Lehigh Valley at Dorney Park and at St. Mary's Villa, a Catholic home for troubled youths on Bethlehem Pike in Ambler, Pennsylvania.
+Other scenes were filmed in the Lehigh Valley at Dorney Park and at St. Mary's Villa (Lindenwold Castle), a Catholic home for troubled youths on Bethlehem Pike in Ambler, Pennsylvania.

 The Catholic boys boarding school where the group spends the night was actually Germantown Academy, about 2 mi south of St. Mary's Villa.
 The church shown just prior to the boarding school is Ft.
 Washington Baptist Church, which is only about 1 mi northeast of St. Mary's Villa.

-The early scenes on the bus en route to California were filmed in nearby Fort Washington, Pennsylvania and along the Pennsylvania Turnpike (Interstate 76).
+The early scenes on the bus en route to California were filmed in nearby Fort Washington, Pennsylvania and along the Northeast Extension of the Pennsylvania Turnpike (Interstate 476, then known as Pennsylvania Route 9).